Bernie Sanders Says Brett Kavanaugh ‘Should Never Have Been Nominated,’ Supports His Impeachment

 “Like the man who appointed him, Kavanaugh should be impeached.”

 The new accusations stem from an excerpt of the upcoming book, The Education of Brett Kavanaugh: An Investigation, which was written by New York Times reporters.
 It details the allegation made by Deborah Ramirez that Kavanaugh thrust his exposed penis into her face during a Yale college party.
-In addition, the except covers another accusation that was raised by Max Stier, who reportedly witnessed a similar incident and reported it to the FBI before Kavanaugh’s confirmation.
+In addition, the excerpt covers another accusation that was raised by Max Stier, who reportedly witnessed a similar incident and reported it to the FBI before Kavanaugh’s confirmation.

 The book also shines a spotlight on the controversial FBI investigation into the accusations against Kavanaugh, which was reportedly restricted in scope by Donald Trump’s White House and failed to follow-up on leads that supported the sexual assault allegations.